dy/watr/readme.md

 ## Compiler

-WAT tree can be compiled directly bypassing text parsing.
+WAT tree can be compiled directly, bypassing text parsing:

 ```js
 import { compile } from 'watr'